What is lead?

-Lead paint, lead-contaminated soil or dust, imported candies and food, especially from Mexico, children’s jewelry made from metal, Imported or handmade pottery and tableware that uses a leaded glaze, cosmetics from other countries (Kohl and Surma), Imported food in cans that are sealed with lead solder, water- solder containing lead may be used to join water pipes together.
+Lead paint, lead-contaminated soil or dust, imported candies and food, especially from Mexico, children’s jewelry made from metal, imported or handmade pottery and tableware that uses a leaded glaze, cosmetics from other countries (Kohl and Surma), imported food in cans that are sealed with lead solder, water-solder containing lead may be used to join water pipes together.

 How does lead harm a child?

 Even small amounts of lead harm children.
 At low levels of exposure, children may have behavior problems, and get angry and frustrated easily.
 They have a hard time learning new things, and may develop Attention Deficit Disorder (ADD) and have trouble succeeding in school.
-At high levels, lead poisoning can cause headaches, hearing loss, brain damage, anemia, coma and even death.
+At high levels, lead poisoning can cause headaches, stomachaches, hearing loss, attention problems, brain damage, anemia, coma and even death.
 Lead poisoning can harm a child’s nervous system and brain when they are still forming, which may result in permanent loss of intelligence.

 Is my child in danger of lead poisoning?

 All children are at risk of lead poisoning.
 It doesn’t matter how much money you make; what race or culture you are or where you live; your child needs to be tested for lead.